niklauspeter/Avocado_news_scrapper/README.md

 - **Usage**: Shows how to run the script and change the query parameters.
 - **Contributing**: Encourages contributions and provides basic guidelines.
 - **Acknowledgments**: Credits the main technologies and services used in the app.

-Feel free to modify the content as needed to fit your specific project requirements.